A shared vision for building connection in Norfolk, led and co-produced by the VCS

 Across the UK, people are experiencing isolation and loneliness, which is having a negative impact on health, equality, and social cohesion.
+As a rural county, loneliness in a priority in Norfolk.

 This summer, we partnered with Community Action Norfolk (CAN) and Norfolk County Council (NCC) to deliver Capacity Building workshops to 35 grassroots voluntary and community sector (VCS) organisations and statutory professionals in Norfolk, who are motivated to tackle the isolation and loneliness we see in our communities.